The Sea Change Trust is a UK charity working in Shropshire to transform young futures through specialist psychotherapy.

 We believe that all children and young people, regardless of ethnicity, ability, social background or sexual orientation deserve the chance to grow and develop in a way that helps them lead as full a life as possible.
 The trust targets those most vulnerable to mental health difficulties in the context of other social and economic problems.

 We work directly with infants, children, young people and parents.
 We aim to provide effective therapeutic support, regardless of financial means, background or status.
+Early intervention and community-based preventive work is crucial in limiting the impact of this situation on the mental health of children and young people.

 Find out more about what we do and how you can support us.